 PhpMyAdmin is an open-source tool used for the administration of MySQL.
 In addition to offering the capability to perform administration tasks such as creating, editing, or deleting databases, and managing users and permissions, PhpMyAdmin provides a graphical user interface to do all of these tasks and more.

 - These instructions are intended specifically for installing PhpMyAdmin on Ubuntu 14.04 LTS.

 - I’ll be working from a Liquid Web Core Managed Ubuntu VPS server, logged in as root.

-- A LAMP, Linux, Apache, MySQL and PHP, must be installed on your server.
+- A LAMP, Linux, Apache, MySQL, and PHP, must be installed and running on your server.
 If you’re working from a Liquid Web Core Managed Ubuntu 14.04 LTS server as I am, then the LAMP stack is already installed!

 Step 1: Install PhpMyAdmin